Pre-Shipment Inspection Checklist for Importers: Avoid Costly Product Defects

 Container Loading Check (CLC)

 In this stage, inspectors would randomly pick packages and test those to ascertain whether each package contains the quality and quantity of product that matches the product specifications approved by you.
-This product inspection process helps you to determine whether all the packaging materials are correctly labelled and have the correct barcodes.
+Container loading check helps you to determine whether all the packaging materials are correctly labelled and have the correct barcodes.

 Production Monitoring (PM)